mleduque/Forgotten-Armament/README.md

 I have reviewed and deconflicted any compatibility issues with multiple item mods to include: Made in Heaven: Item Pack, Sod2BG2 items, and The Calling Exotic Item Pack.
 If you do notice a compatibility issue with other mods, especially the ones listed here, please let me know so I can correct it.

+Do not install the Improved Spears component with other mods that alter spear damage like Scales of Balance.

 ## Special Thanks

 - Auve for support in the creation, inspiration, testing, and feedback for this mod.